Tag: snowbird housing

 Show restraint with accessories and wall art.
 Your rental should not be a hot mess overload of your style/theme.
 The goal is uncluttered, clean and fresh.

 A little bit of word art and sayings on the wall and so forth goes a very long way.
-No one needs a sign telling them to "Relax," "Eat" or that it's "Wine O-Clock."
+No one needs a sign telling them to "RELAX" or "EAT."
 It's annoying and the last thing you want to do is provoke your guests with silly messages or cause them to remove your signage into a closet during their stay.
 If in doubt, don't include any word art or signage.
 If you feel compelled, make sure it is tasteful and understated.

 ENTRY